njh/binmark/README.md

 hext
 ====

-hext is a markup language and tool for describing binary files.
+hext is a markup language and tool for describing binary files, that is easier to read and write than a continuous stream of hexadecimal characters.

 The following characters are supported: